 The humble home office has been transformed from a ‘nice to have’ to a necessity in the last 12 months, and as we settle into the new year, many of us are processing the fact that this might not be a short term thing.

-Our expectations around ways of working are shifting, and many of us are realizing how much more productive we can be from home.
+Our expectations around ways of working are shifting, and many of us are realising how much more productive we can be from home.

 Online interior design firm, My Bespoke Room reported that in 2020 the number of home offices they designed went up by 70% compared to 2019.
-They also saw that investment in home offices increased by 45% in the same period as well as a huge number of requests to add in home office zones within other rooms like kitchens and bedrooms.
-Inspired to invest in your home office too?
-Head over to My Bespoke Room to read about the best color schemes for a home office.
+They also saw that investment in home offices increased by 45% in the same period as well as a huge number of requests to add in-home office zones within other rooms like kitchens and bedrooms.

 We interviewed some of their designers for their top tips when designing a home office worthy of the 9 to 5.